ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 to know the public key associated with the token in order to validate, and therefore cannot create any new calls.

-Symmetric keys also have the expected advantage of providing better protection against quantum threats in the future.
+Symmetric keys may have the expected advantage of providing better protection against quantum threats in the future.
 Also, these types of keys (and their secure derivations) are widely supported among many cloud-based key management systems.